FAQs

 Please never hesitate to contact your Principal with any concerns.

 • Pants: No jeans or slacks made of denim are allowed.
 Solid tan, black, or navy pants are permitted.
+All pants must have a button fly.

 • Spirit/Jeans Days: Clothing must be in good condition and clean.
 Students may be asked for a monetary or food donation for a charitable cause.